 Examples of omega-3 in fish

-- Oily fish: Contain the highest levels of omega-3, so are a great source of these essential fatty acids.
+Oily fish: Contain the highest levels of omega-3, so are a great source of these essential fatty acids.
 Types of oily fish rich in omega-3 include salmon, mackerel, and sardines.

-- White fish: Generally contain significantly lower levels of omega-3 compared to their oilier counterparts, but are a healthy alternative to red or processed meats plus they’re also low in fat.
+White fish: Generally contain significantly lower levels of omega-3 compared to their oilier counterparts, but are a healthy alternative to red or processed meats plus they’re also low in fat.
 Pollock is another good source of omega-3.

 Omega-3 can also be found in a variety of cooking oils, which if included as part of a healthy diet, is another effective way of adding it into your daily diet.
 Some oils have higher omega-3 levels than others, so if you want to make some easy diet swaps, remember that flaxseed oil is the richest source of omega-3.

-Nuts and Seeds
+Omega-3 in Nuts and Seeds

 Some nuts and seeds provide a good vegetarian source of omega-3, which can easily be added to your daily diet.
 Especially good sources are flaxseeds and chia seeds, and walnuts which children can also easily enjoy as a snack!
 These are really versatile foods, as you can enjoy them on their own as a healthy snack or include them in your home cooking.
-To incorporate them into your diet, why not try adding a small handful of flaxseeds and walnuts to a delicious summer super pea salad?
+To incorporate them into your diet, why not try adding a small handful of flaxseeds and walnuts to a delicious summer ?

-We all know that it’s important to eat lots of vegetables as part of a healthy diet, but very few actually provide omega-3.
+We all know that it’s important to eat lots of as part of a healthy diet, but very few actually provide omega-3.
 Vegetables providing a little omega-3 include soya beans and green leafy vegetables.
 Take a look at our vegetable recipe ideas for family mealtime inspiration.